theupdateframework/specification/tuf-spec.md

   * **1.7**. **Repeat steps 1.1 to 1.7**.

-  * **1.8**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the trusted root metadata file.
+  * **1.8**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the trusted root metadata file (version N).
+If the trusted root metadata file has expired, report the potential freeze attack.
+On the next update cycle, begin at step 0 and version N of the root metadata file.

   * **1.9**. **If the timestamp and / or snapshot keys have been rotated, then delete the trusted timestamp and snapshot metadata files.** This is done in